DekodeInteraktiv/savage-cards/README.md

 # hogan-cards
-Everything you need to make cards
+Everything you need to make cards.
+Basis for the Cards module.

+## Requirements
+-

+## Requirements Card module